 Set at the heart of southern Africa, Botswana appears remote but it’s a destination easily experienced.
 Direct flights connect it with Cape Town and Johannesburg, and Botswana safaris often finish with a flourish at next-door Victoria Falls.
 Travellers can join guided overland tours or fly from camp to camp on a private itinerary.
 Safari accommodation ranges from grand riverside lodges to intimate tented camps and honeymoon hideaways; the standard of comfort, food and service is very high.

 Botswana is also a very safe country to visit, having enjoyed decades of peace and stability.
-Its travel infrastructure is professional and well developed.
+Botswana travel infrastructure is professional and well developed.
 You’ll enjoy great guiding throughout its parks and reserves with game drives taking centre stage but you’ll have the chance to sit back on a canoe in the Okavango Delta, and cruise down the Chobe River at sunset.

-Travel to a private concession and you’ll enjoy night drives and guided bush walks too.
+Travel to Botswana’s private concessions and you’ll enjoy night drives and guided bush walks too.
 Home to some of the country’s best safari lodges, Botswana’s exclusive-use reserves sit in areas famous for some of Africa’s most sought-after sightings: wild dog packs and leopards plus lions that prey on buffalo and hippo in titanic battles.

 The perfect destination for discerning travellers and privacy-seeking couples, Botswana is also a great for families with older children (normally 6 and older).
 Several camps offer four-sleeper chalets and family-oriented activities; larger, multigenerational families and groups can also be catered for at private camps.
-And although travellers on a tight budget may think that Botswana is out of reach, there are several overland camping options that comfortably deliver all the right places with genuine affordability.
+And although travellers on a tight budget may think that Botswana Travel is out of reach, there are several overland camping options that comfortably deliver all the right places with genuine affordability.